MraDmr0/qqEvolC/README.md

 * sigma2           = spreading of the second gaussian impulse

 ## Output description
-The executable outputs, at each time step saved, the following data:
+The executable outputs the file "prefox.txt" which containes:
 * time ($\mu s$)
 * value of envelope funcion
 * wavefunction of each energy level

+other informations on the state of the execution and the runtime are printed on console.

 ## Utilities
 The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.

 ## Next developements
 The current Ver.
-1.0 implements the basic functions of the package.
+1.1 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view:
-* The code can be easily extended to support more energy levels
 * Overall the code should be better organized and commentend to become more user and developer friendly
 * A reorganization of the code should also aim to an enhancement of the performances, even with multi-thread parallelizzation if worth
 * The code can be extended by implementing more envelope functions or different potentials
 * The repository lacks practical examples which need to be included
-* The python script is simple and only works up to four levels, this needs to be generalized
 * The code was initially thought to implement also "qb_mode = on" to accept input parameters in a different form for the special case of a two-levels system

 ## Other informations
 This code follows the Python version "Evoluzione.py" (https://github.com/MraDmr0/Evoluzione), which however lacks input and error handling.
 Moreover, the Python implementation is sevearly constrained by the computational performances offered by the language.
 Another Python version which leverages the Numba package for performance enhancements is under developement.

+## New features of Ver 1.1
+* The code now saves the results on a text file
+* The code can be now applied to any number of energy levels D

-Mario Di Mare, 18/08/2025
+Mario Di Mare, 26/09/2025